 A working brain stays sharper, and a predictable day calms an anxious one.
 Two things to build into daily life:

-• Keep the mind busy.
+- Keep the mind busy.
 Short training games, food puzzles and slow feeders, new but gentle walks, and simple nose work all give the brain a workout.
-Use it or lose it is real for dogs.
+Gentle daily enrichment helps keep your dog engaged and can ease boredom, restlessness, and anxiety.

 Part 4: Supplements

-Several nutritional supplements are used to support brain health in senior dogs, with ingredients like SAMe, phosphatidylserine, antioxidants, and omega-3s.
-They are part of the plan, not a replacement for it.
-We walk through what the evidence actually says, and where our own CogniCaps fits, on the supplements for dog dementia page.
+Several nutritional supplements are used to support normal brain function in senior dogs, with ingredients like SAMe, phosphatidylserine, antioxidants, and omega-3s.
+They are part of a vet-guided plan, not a drug and not a replacement for one, and they are not a treatment or cure for dementia.
+We walk through what the evidence actually says for each ingredient, and where our own CogniCaps fits, on the supplements for dog dementia page.

 Handling the hard parts

-Treatment is about more than slowing the disease.
-It is about living with it day to day.
+Treatment is about more than the medical plan.
+It is about living with the disease day to day.

 Track it, and keep adjusting